Chechen–Russian conflict: Origins

 The North Caucasus, a mountainous region that includes Chechnya, spans or lies close to important trade and communication routes between Russia and the Middle East, control of which have been fought over by various powers for millennia.
 Russia's entry into the region followed Tsar Ivan the Terrible's conquest of the Golden Horde's Khanates of Kazan and Astrakhan in 1556, initiating a long struggle for control of the North Caucasus routes with other contemporary powers including Persia, the Ottoman Empire and the Crimean Khanate.

 During the 16th century, the Russian Tsardom tried to win influence in the North Caucasus by allying themselves with local princes such as the Temryuk of Kabardia and Shikh-Murza Okotsky of Chechnya.
 Temryuk controlled the Northwest Caucasus and with Russia's help he managed to stave off Crimean incursions.
-Northeast Caucasus was largely controlled by Shamkhal princes, Avar khans and the powerful lord of Okotsk (a Chechen feudal entity) Prince Shikh whose influence reached all of Northeast Caucasus.
+Northeast Caucasus was largely controlled by Shamkhal princes, Avar khans and the powerful Chechen princes Prince Shikh whose influence reached all of Northeast Caucasus.
 These princes bought weapons and settled Russian Cossacks near the Terek river to strengthen their rule and influence.
 Prince Shikh Okotsky had in his army around 500 Cossacks combined with 1,000 Okocheni (the Chechens of Aukh), and often waged anti-Iranian and anti-Ottoman campaigns in Dagestan.